- My NYPL

 The Midtown Y Photography Gallery was the first non-profit organization in New York City with a mission to provide a public space for the display of photographs, helping dozens of photographers make the scene that it helped to bring about over 25 years, from 1972 to 1996 when the gallery closed.

-Based in part on the collection of personal and professional papers and memorabilia of Malcolm X deposited at the Schomburg Center, this exhibition presents a provocative and informative perspective on his life.
-It poses questions about the nature of the journey that Malcolm Little pursued to become El-Hajj Malik El-Shabazz and focuses on the process and products of his driving intellectual quest for truth about himself, his family, his people, his country, and his world.
+Based in part on the collection of personal and professional papers and memorabilia of Malcolm X deposited at the Schomburg Center, Malcom X: A Search for Truth presents a provocative and informative perspective on his life.
+This exhibition poses questions about the nature of the journey that Malcolm Little pursued to become El-Hajj Malik El-Shabazz, focusing on the process and products of his driving intellectual quest for truth about himself, his family, his people, his country, and his world.